Welcome to the Kyabirwa School and Community Volunteer Project!

 (CBO) near Jinja in Uganda which offers a safe, happy, inexpensive and reliable volunteering experience to any kind hearted English speaking person who wants to come and help us!

 We need volunteers for teaching our children, for pre-school, community, sports, building and construction work, electrics, carpentry, painting, minor health care - whatever skills you have can be used to benefit our children & community as a whole.
-You don't have to be a teacher or teach at all if your strengths lie elsewhere.
+You don't have to be a teacher if your strengths lie elsewhere.

 Volunteer work is also available during school holidays.
-You can come here to volunteer at any time.
+You can come to volunteer at any time.

 We take university students to fulfil modules of their courses or during university vacations to experience a different environment, gap year students, people on career breaks, retired people, people who just want a holiday that's different and even adventurers!